 If you have a dressing covering your eye on discharge the nurse will inform you when it needs to be removed.
-Please do not remove the dressing earlier than advised and keep the dressing dry whilst it is in place.
+Please do not remove the dressing earlier than advised (unless you are in significant pain or discomfort, then you should remove the dressing) and keep the dressing dry whilst it is in place.